liwybloc/Lumin/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3 License.
 See `LICENSE` for details.

 ---